5jt/dyalog-cookbook/manuscript/04_packaging.md

 In a runtime interpreter or an EXE, there is no APL session, and output to the session which would have been visible in a development system will simply disappear.
 If we want the user to be able to view this output, we need to write it to a log file.

 But how do we find out where we need to make changes?
-We recommended that you think about this from the start, and make sure that all _intentional_ output is output through a "Log" function, or at least use an explicit `⎕←` so that output can be located in the source.
+We recommended that you think about this from the start, and make sure that all _intentional_ output goes through a "Log" function, or at least use an explicit `⎕←` so that output can easily be located in the source.

 A> ### Unwanted output to the session
 A>